 On the way out of the fall you may consider taking the path in the opposite direction.
 The path seems to end at a small stream of water but crossing this stream will lead you to a very interesting area.
 On the other side of the stream is a flight of stairs leading to the most beautiful rock engravings.
 Covered in moss thus giving a unique and old looking touch, the engravings depict scenes from some Hindu story.

-Just after the ticket booth of Tibumana Waterfall and to the left, there is a set of stairs which leads to another small waterfall with a small pool.
-This waterfall is Taman Sari and no entry fee applied at time of our visit though on the other side, construction of yet another entry was in progress.
+Just after the ticket booth of Tibumana Waterfall and to the left, there is a set of stairs that leads to another small waterfall with a small pool.
+This waterfall is Taman Sari and no entry fee applied at the time of our visit though on the other side, construction of yet another entry was in progress.